ctornau/latex/README.md

-# Docker-Image based on Ubuntu for creating LaTeX documents, usable within a CI/CD pipeline
+# Docker-Image based on Ubuntu for creating LaTeX documents, designed to be also used within a CI/CD pipeline

 ## In General